 Regardless of how hard we try, the reality is that the world of work is changing on a global scale.
-Existing job roles will shift to meet the demands of a new work environment, and these shifts will vary across industries, businesses and employees.
+Existing job roles will shift to meet the demands of a new work environment, and these shifts will vary across industries, businesses, and employees.

 What we don’t know now, we need to know tomorrow, and what we do know now, we need to use to help us get to tomorrow.

-There is a lot of discussion around this topic to date and for many, they already have an understanding of the implications of digital disruption on their careers.
-But for many others, there are still a lot of questions; a lot of unknowns and a lot of possibilities.
+There is a lot of discussion around this topic to date and for many, they already have an understanding of the implications of digital disruption to their careers.
+But for many others, there are still a lot of questions; a lot of unknowns, and a lot of possibilities.
 Taking digital disruption into account as part of career planning is imperative, and something that should be done today in preparation for tomorrow.

-Analyse your existing role
+Analyze your existing role

 How many emotional engagements are needed in your role?